 Ms. Ahmad received her bachelor’s degree from Chatham College, her master’s degree from Bucknell University, and her J.D. from DePaul University.

-Prior to her career at Jenner & Block, Ms. Grayson was the Chief Legal Counsel for the Illinois Emergency Services and Disaster Agency and the State Emergency Response Commission.
+She was a partner at Jenner & Block LLP for 24 years and the Chair of its Environmental and Workplace Health & Safety law practice.
+Prior to entering private practice, Ms. Grayson was the Chief Legal Counsel for the Illinois Emergency Services and Disaster Agency and the State Emergency Response Commission.
 She has also prosecuted federal and state environmental cases as an Assistant Attorney General for the State of Illinois.

 Ms. Grayson has made significant contributions to promote diversity in the legal profession, including the advancement of women.
-She is a founding member of the Board of Directors of the Coalition of Women’s Initiatives in Law Firms and a past chair of the Illinois State Bar Association’s standing committee on Women and the Law, as well as the Chicago Bar Association’s Alliance for Women.
-She has received numerous awards and honors including the CBA’s Alta May Hulett Award, the Women’s Bar Association of Illinois’ Women with Vision Award, the ISBA’s Diversity Leadership Award and the 2017 Best Lawyers’ Women of Influence Award.
+She is a founding member of the Board of Directors of the Coalition of Women’s Initiatives in Law Firms and a past chair of the Illinois State Bar Association’s Standing Committee on Women and the Law, as well as the CBA’s Alliance for Women.
+She has received numerous awards and honors including being the first recipient of the CBA’s Alta May Hulett Award, the Women’s Bar Association of Illinois’ Women with Vision Award, the ISBA’s Diversity Leadership Award and the 2017 Best Lawyers’ Women of Influence Award.

 Ms. Grayson earned her bachelor’s degree from Franklin College and her J.D. from Indiana University’s School of Law.